Dansby Swanson Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is sixth in the league with a collective 9.3 strikeouts per nine innings.
+- The Reds pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Reds' 4.90 team ERA ranks 27th among all league pitching staffs.
+- The Reds have a 4.90 team ERA that ranks 27th across all MLB pitching staffs.

-- Reds pitchers combine to rank 19th in baseball in home runs allowed (63 total, 1.2 per game).
+- Reds pitchers combine to give up 63 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Williamson (0-0) makes the start for the Reds, his third of the season.
+- Ashcraft gets the start for the Reds, his 11th of the season.
+He is 2-3 with a 5.57 ERA and 41 strikeouts in 53 1/3 innings pitched.

-- The lefty last pitched on Monday against the St. Louis Cardinals, when he tossed 4 1/3 innings, allowing three earned runs while giving up four hits.
+- In his most recent appearance on Tuesday against the St. Louis Cardinals, the righty tossed five innings, allowing seven earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.